oxanatish/blog/_posts/2018-10-26-example-content.md

 published: true
 ---

-For my contribution I had to make a 5-person usability test, using a recent version of GNOME and analyze the results.
+For my contribution I had to make a 5-person usability test, using a recent version of GNOME, generate a heat map of the results, then write a brief summary about the experience

 **Test method:**